tlienart/SimonCoste.github.io/research.md

 Here is a version of this survey.
 It's still work in progress.

 [Hyperuniformity survey](/assets/survey_hyperuniformity.pdf) (may 2021: added a paragraph on the zeroes of the GEF)

+### Effective rigidity with neural networks

+Many stationary point processes have recently been shown to be *rigid*, that is, the number of points of the process inside a disk is a measurable function of the point configuration outside the disk.
+However, most of these functions are limits of linear statistics of the point process and they frequently have an exponential radius of stabilization, making it nearly impossible to effectively recover the number of points in a small disk by the observation of the configuration in a large window.
+Can we construct more explicit reconstruction functions ?
+With a deep learning perspective, one can try to train invariant neural networks to get back this number and evaluate the complexity of the solutions.

+Work in progress with Antoine Brochard.

 ### A note on a generalization of the Erdos-Gallai Theorem